alex-storozhenko/eloquent-criteria/README.md

-Obviously, the main purpose is to modify the query in the specified way, since Criteria are very similar to Eloquent scopes, only with that they can be applied to different models in a program and encapsulate more complex conditions with additional logic in a pretty clean way.
+Obviously, the main purpose is to modify the query in the specified way, since Criteria are very similar to Eloquent scopes, only with that they can be applied in different way in a app and encapsulate more complex conditions with additional logic in a pretty clean way.

 ## Installation